woxster/q2o/README.md

 ### Objects are not everything

-Often it is sufficient and more performant to query values or to update single values not objects.
+Often it is more suitable and more performant to query values or to update single values not objects.
 This is where [Q2Sql](https://javadoc.io/static/com.github.h-thurow/q2o/3.16/com/zaxxer/q2o/Q2Sql.html) class comes into play.

 ### q2o and Spring